Healthy holiday hacks

 Make healthy foods easily accessible

 Take advantage of the fresh fruits and vegetables of the holiday season.
 Brussels sprouts are one of my favorite fall and early winter vegetables, which I roast with a drizzle of olive oil and a sprinkle of seasoning.
-After shopping for seasonal produce, I wash and prep the fruits and veggies, then I keep them where they can be seen easily.
+After shopping for seasonal produce, I wash and prep the fruits and veggies, then I keep them where they can be easily seen.
 I fill a bowl with delicious oranges, place it out on the counter, and I’m amazed how quickly it gets eaten.
-When I keep a bowl of fruit on the table, or cut-up veggies at eye level in the refrigerator, this will enhance someone’s chance of eating them.
+When I keep a bowl of fruit on the table, or cut-up veggies at eye level in the refrigerator, this improves the chance of someone eating them.
 Likewise, I keep the unhealthier foods—or those that don’t help me meet my health goals—out of sight and harder to get.

 It’s a good idea to exercise early in the day, since daylight hours are short and other obligations can interfere with your best intentions.
 Even if you don’t have much time to be active, a 10–15 minute workout can help you stay fit during the holidays.
-You can download some great apps with short, high-intensity-interval-training exercises or other apps that target different muscle groups for 30 seconds.
+You can download some great apps with short, high-intensity interval training exercises or that target different muscle groups for 30 seconds.
 A little exercise can go a long way if you’re consistent.

 Hopefully, some of these holiday hacks will help you enjoy the holiday season and inspire you to come up with some ideas of your own.
 When you have a plan this holiday season, you won’t have the daunting task of setting uninspiring or unproductive New Year’s resolutions.
 Prevention is the best medicine.